seless-yuu/GenerateNoteImageFromComfyUI/README.md

 ## Overview

-This program generates images from article text by:
+This program generates images from article text through the following steps:

 1. Using ollama to analyze the article and generate image prompts
 2. Combining the generated prompts with fixed prompts
 3. Using ComfyUI's API to generate images
+4. Resizing images to the desired dimensions

 ## Requirements